TOWN OF BLAINE

 TREASURER’S REPORT: Treasurer Mona Velebir reported on bank balances for Bremer Bank and Community Bank of Cameron.

 EXPENSES: Expenditures were reviewed by the board.
-A discussion took place regarding those listed for the highway department, in particular Cedar and St. Croix Trail bridges.
+A discussion took place regarding those listed for the highway department regarding St. Croix Trail bridges.
 Upon clarification, Supervisor Josh Fornengo motioned to approve the submitted expenses.
-Supervisor
+Supervisor Bryan Holter seconded.
+Motion approved.

 CITIZEN’S INPUT: None